Historical Note:

 And many of his schoolmates came from families with private libraries.

 I rather suspect that Tom could have managed to garner an invitation to visit a schoolmate, or series of schoolmates, during any summer, if he chose to, and didn’t have other obligations.
 Or to have just gone home with any of them for tea after a “chance” meeting in Diagon — or Knockturn — Alley.
 Such meetings would be even more easily arranged if he was actually working in one of the shops over the summer.
-Many of his classmates would have considered it an honor to get some individual time with clever Tom.
+Many of his classmates would have considered it an honor to get some personal time with clever Tom.
 And such visits would have been quite untraceable a few years later, once Dumbledore was trying to follow Tom’s backtrail.

 And even later, as an employee of Borgin and Burkes, he may have had reason to pay calls on old schoolmates on behalf of his employers, many of whose families may well have patronized the shop.
 Some of them on a fairly regular basis.
 The Blacks, for example, were even related by marriage to the founder’s family.
 No, going to work for B & B was definitely not a waste of Tom Riddle’s time or talents.